Cucumber-Diseases/.github/profile/README.md

 ## 📚 Available Repositories

-Each repository in this organization corresponds to a specific programming language and contains a set of exercises ranging from basic to advanced levels.
-Below in the organisation there is a list of available repositories.
+Each repository in this organization corresponds to a specific programming language and contains the same set of exercises according to our code smells, or "cucumber diseases".

 ## 📄 Documentation